Learning to Rewrite Tool Descriptions for Reliable LLM-Agent Tool Use: Related Work

 \section{Related Work}

-\textbf{Tool-using LLM Agents.} Tool-using LLM agents are AI systems that combine LLMs~\cite{openai2024gpt4technicalreport,comanici2025gemini25pushingfrontier,yang2025qwen3,team2025kimi} with external tools or APIs to extend the model's capabilities beyond text generation~\cite{qin_toolllm_2023,schick2023toolformer,wang2025function}.
-LLMs serve as the controller of the agent~\cite{yao2023react}, deciding when and how to use tools given complex tasks.
-With external tools, an LLM can retrieve up-to-date information, perform calculations, and execute code~\cite{huang2025biomni}.
-Tools generally fall into two broad categories: general-purpose tools and domain-specific tools (APIs).
-General-purpose tools~\cite{tongyideepresearchteam2025tongyideepresearchtechnicalreport}, such as search engines and code interpreters, are designed for broad utility and can be applied across many tasks.
-In contrast, domain-specific tools or APIs are tailored for particular applications, such as retrieving weather data, managing to-do lists, or querying specialized databases.
-These APIs typically require structured input arguments and return domain-specific outputs, making correct selection and invocation more challenging.
-In this work, we focus on domain-specific tools.
-As platforms such as RapidAPI, TMDB, and Spotify provide a large number of APIs with real-world responses, making accurate and informative tool descriptions especially critical for the performance of tool-using agents.
+\textbf{Tool-using LLM Agents.} Tool-using agents combine LLMs~\citep{openai2024gpt4technicalreport,comanici2025gemini25pushingfrontier,yang2025qwen3,team2025kimi} with external tools to extend capabilities beyond text generation~\citep{qin_toolllm_2023,schick2023toolformer,wang2025function}.
+The LLM serves as the controller~\citep{yao2023react}, deciding when and how to invoke tools.
+With external tools, an LLM can retrieve up-to-date information, perform calculations, and interact with external services~\citep{huang2025biomni,he2025pasa}.
+Early work such as Gorilla~\citep{patil2024gorilla} demonstrated that LLMs can be trained to call massive API sets, while ToolLLM~\citep{qin_toolllm_2023} extended this to 16,000+ real-world APIs.
+We focus on domain-specific APIs (e.g., from RapidAPI, TMDB, and Spotify), which require structured input arguments and return domain-specific outputs — making correct selection and execution more challenging than general-purpose tools, and making accurate tool descriptions especially critical.